Anže Kopitar: Selke Trophy wins, start of captaincy (2015–2021)

 During the 2015–16 season Kopitar signed an eight-year contract extension with the Kings.
 It would pay him an average of $10 million per season until the end of the 2023–24 season.
 He finished the season with 25 goals, 49 assists and 74 points, setting a team record by leading the Kings in scoring for a ninth consecutive season and the Kings would get back into the playoffs where they would lose in five games in the first round to the San Jose Sharks.
 Kopitar also was awarded both the Lady Byng Trophy and Frank J. Selke Trophy, the first player from the Kings to win either award.
 He also won the Bill Libby Memorial Award as the most valuable player on the Kings for the fifth time.

 On 16 June 2016, Kopitar was named the captain of the Kings, replacing Dustin Brown.
 In his first season as captain of the Kings, Kopitar saw his production drop, and he finished with 12 goals, 40 assists and 52 points in 76 contests, second on the team behind Jeff Carter's 66 points, and ending his nine-year streak of leading the team in scoring.

 Kopitar returned to form in the 2017–18 season scoring a career-high 35 goals and 57 assists for 92 points in all 82 games played, helping the Kings get back to the playoffs.
 He scored his fourth career hat-trick with four goals on 22 March 2018, against the Colorado Avalanche.
-After the season, Kopitar was a finalist for the Hart Memorial Trophy (as the regular season MVP) for the first time and was awarded the Frank J. Selke Trophy for the second time in his career.
+After the season, Kopitar was a finalist for the Hart Memorial Trophy (as the regular season MVP) for the first time (which was awarded to New Jersey Devils forward Taylor Hall) and was awarded the Frank J. Selke Trophy for the second time in his career.
 Kopitar and the Kings would return to the playoffs after missing the year prior.
 In the 2018 playoffs, Kopitar recorded a goal and an assist as the Kings would be swept in the opening round to the Vegas Golden Knights.

 On 5 January 2019, Kopitar recorded his 300th NHL goal in a 4–0 win against the Edmonton Oilers on Oilers' goaltender Cam Talbot.
 Towards the end of the 2018–19 season, on 1 April, in a 7–2 loss against the Calgary Flames, Kopitar played his 1,000th NHL game.

 On 5 May 2021, towards the end of the pandemic-shortened 2020–21 season, Kopitar recorded his 1,000th career point against the Arizona Coyotes on a Sean Walker goal, becoming the 91st player to reach the mark.